martinpestoni/zsh-configuration/README.md

 chsh -s $(which zsh)
 ```

-LDAP: edit .bashrc file and place the following code at the end:
+LDAP workaround: edit .bashrc file and place the following code at the end:

 ```
 if [ -x /usr/bin/zsh ]; then